What are Serial Ports?

 COM 4 IRQ 3 0x2e8

-Devices configured to use serial ports COM 1 and COM 3 could not be active at the same time, as they shared interrupt IRQ 4.
+Devices configured to use ports COM 1 and COM 3 could not be active at the same time, as they shared interrupt IRQ 4.
 The same was true of COM 2 and COM 4 port devices.
-Often this led to manually reconfiguring the serial ports, which frequently caused more trouble than it was worth and posed a special challenge for the dyslexic!
+Often this led to manually reconfiguring the ports, which frequently caused more trouble than it was worth and posed a special challenge for the dyslexic.

 Today, serial ports are mainly used for dial-up modems and current operating systems handle configuration automatically.
-Newer, faster technologies of USB (Universal Serial Bus) and Firewire have otherwise replaced both parallel and serial ports.
+Newer, faster technologies of USB (Universal Serial Bus) and Firewire have otherwise replaced both serial and parallel ports.
 USB supports speeds from 1.5 megabits per second to 60 megabytes per second.
 Firewire boasts transfer rates between 100 and 400 megabits per second.